kaandesu/vue-daisyui-theme-manager/CONTRIBUTING.md

 | `build`          | Type check and build the app           |
 | `generate:types` | Generate all the types for the project |

-[//]: # 'When pushing your changes, always include a **changeset** file.
-You can do this by running the `changeset` script.
-It will ask you a few questions and then create a file for you.
-You can read more about it [here](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).'

 ### 🐛 **Did you find a bug?**

 Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/kaandesu/vue-daisyui-theme-manager/issues).
 If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/kaandesu/vue-daisyui-theme-manager/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible demonstrating the expected behavior that is not occurring.